ShahzainAhmed/Palindrome/README.md

-# Palindrome
+# Palindrome:
-checks whether a number is palindrome or not.
+A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward.